SaCut/Python_Plane_Project/README.md

 A child of the `Person` class, specifically for staff members.

 ### [templates](templates)
-Holds the template html files for use with [!!put the use here!!].
+Holds the template html files.

 [base.html](./templates/base.html) -
-This works as the 'parent class' for the other html files.
+The template for desplaying the site navigation.

 [flight.html](./templates/flight.html) -
 The template for desplaying flights.